-16.2 Jury Duty Leave
+16.3 Jury Duty Leave

 Leave of absence with pay will be granted to employees for jury duty.
 An employee will be allowed to retain any compensation paid to the employee for their jury duty service.
-An employee will inform their Supervisor when notified of a jury summons and will cooperate in requesting a postponement of service if warranted by business demands.
-If an employee is released from jury duty and there are more than two (2) hours remaining within their core hours of work, the employee shall return to work.
+An employee will inform their supervisor when notified of a jury summons and will cooperate in requesting a postponement of service if warranted by business demands.
+If an employee is released from jury duty and there are more than two (2) hours remaining on the employee's work shift, the employee will call their supervisor and may be required to report to work.

-16.3 Personal Leave Day
+16.4 Personal Leave Day

-Each employee who has been continuously employed by the College for more than four (4) months will be entitled to select one personal leave day each fiscal year, in accordance with the following:
+Each employee will be entitled to select one two (2) workdays as a personal leave day each fiscal year, in accordance with the following:

 - A. Personal leave may not be carried over from one fiscal year to the next. - B. The College will release the employee from work on the day selected for personal leave if: - 1.
 The employee has given at least fourteen (14) calendar days' written notice to the supervisor.
 However, the supervisor has the discretion to allow a shorter notice period. - 2.
-The number of employees choosing a specific day off allows the College to continue its work efficiently.

-- C. Personal leave is pro-rated for less than full-time employees. - D. The pay for a full-time employee's personal leave day is eight (8) hours. - E. Upon request, an employee will be approved to use part or all of the employee's personal leave day for: - 1.
-The care of family members as required by the Family Care Act, WAC 296-130: - 2.
+The number of employees choosing a specific day off allows the College to continue its work efficiently. - C. Personal leave is pro-rated for less than full-time employees. - D. The pay for an employee's personal leave day is equivalent to the employee's work schedule on the day selected for the personal leave absence. - E. Upon request, an employee will be approved to use part or all of the employee's personal leave day for: - 1.
+The care of family members as required by the Family Care Act, WAC 296-130; - 2.
 Leave as required by the Military Family Leave Act, RCW 49.77; or - 3.
 Leave as required by the Domestic Violence Leave Act, RCW 49.76. - 4.
 Any remaining portions of personal leave day must be taken as one (1) absence, not to exceed the work shift on the day of the absence.

-16.4 Paid Professional Leave/Sabbaticals
+16.5 Paid Professional Leave/Sabbaticals